 6. Properly acknowledge and equip essential frontline workers

 Humans have an amazing strength to deal with difficult times.
 During the current crisis, it is important to acknowledge the vital role that contact center agents play, as well as the value of their capacity to help others.
-Businesses must support these front-line workers with the knowledge and systems they need to continue to excel during this challenging time.
+Businesses must be aware of how to engage and motivate agents in a call center when working remotely, and must support these front-line workers with the knowledge and systems they need to continue to excel during this challenging time.